onurozuduru/Shell-Scripts/README.md

-These are some shell scripts I wrote to interact with few web API's.
+Below are some shell scripts I wrote to do various sort of things.
-If the news search scripts are used together with a URL aware terminal (such as roxterm) you can click on the URLs and are taken to the webpage with your favorite browser.
-In order for these scripts to work, you need to register with the corresponding webpage and get an API key.

-lookup   : spell check a word using 'aspell' and get the definition of
-           a word using wordnik.com or urbandictionary.com web APIs.

-guardian : search for news articles on guardian.co.uk
+*guardian*: Search for news articles on guardian.co.uk

-nytimes  : search for news articles on nytimes.com
+*nytimes*: Search for news articles on nytimes.com

-npr      : search for news articles on npr.org
+*npr*: Search for news articles on npr.org

-`
+*log*: Simple micro-log program.
+Emphasis was on being easy to use.

+*todo*: A simple to-do manager.